 You’re probably moving to Santa Fe because you visited and fell in love with the place.
-We know, it happened to us, too (except those of us who were born here all our life!)
+We know, it happened to us, too (except those of us who have lived here all our lives!)
 It is called the Land of Enchantment, after all.
 There are even a few of us in the SantaFe.com office who have moved away and come back.
 Whether it’s the consistently amazing sunsets or all the sunshine, scenery and great food, there are myriad reasons to live here.

 1. Santa Fe Elevation